How to Sew French and Lapped SeamsThese seams finish themselves and keep your project looking neat

 Lapped seams are typically used with bulkier fabrics that will not ravel.
 Watch and learn how to lap the pieces along the seamline.
 The next step is to accurately topstitch through the layers for a neat and durable seam.

-Once you’ve mastered French and lapped seams, you’ll find many occasions to apply them in your sewing projects.
+Once you’ve practiced and perfected French and lapped seams, you’ll find many occasions to apply them in your sewing projects.